 Now think how the kids must be feeling… School has been a place of routine, and predictability, instead kids and parents have had to juggle an unprecedented variety of issues and ambiguity this school year.

 The start of school is typically a time for routines and connecting with friends and teachers.
-But for a lot of kids, it is also a time of anxiety.
-This year will once again look different for most of us.
+However, for a lot of kids, it is also a time of anxiety.
+This year will, once again, look different for most of us.
 It will be unpredictable in many ways, yet we still must create a space for safety and comfort for the kids going back to school.

 We understand that this is a challenging time for parents, so we got together with our life coaches and therapists to develop an in-depth list of the most effective techniques for getting back to school for families.

 We are a group of highly experienced therapists and life coaches, if you or someone that you know needs a therapist, please reach out and let us know at firstname.lastname@example.org.
 We are available to talk.